sssilver/servoto/README.md

 ### What would you do better?
 Given enough time, everything :) In order of priority:
- 1. Make `Photo::last_modified` more strongly typed
+ 1. Make `Photo::last_modified` more strongly typed, similar to `Photo::StorageClass`.
  2. Move the feed part out of the current `POST` endpoint.
 Perhaps make it a separate service.
 If not, spawn it in its own separate thread/process
  3. Switch from DOM-based XML parsing to event-based stream parsing.
 Uses less memory and in this particular instance would also take fewer CPU cycles, albeit is more work
  4. Use [Serde](https://github.com/serde-rs/serde) for serializing/deserializing both XML and BSON and JSON